abinit/abinit/doc/tutorial/compilation.md

 echo $LD_LIBRARY_PATH
 ```

-to print the value of these variables to the terminal.
+to print the value of these variables.
-In my case, I get:
+On my Linux box, I get:

 ```sh
 echo $PATH